Worms City Museum

 Nearby Attractions

-2. Luther Monument: A significant monument dedicated to Martin Luther, commemorating his role in the Reformation and his connection to the city.
+2. Luther Monument: A tribute to Martin Luther, this monument commemorates his role in the Reformation and is located near the cathedral, making it an easy addition to your itinerary.

 Insider Tips